UbxTeam/UbxTeam.github.io/Tutorials/index.md

 ### Troubles?
 Questions?

- - Did you find a problem to run the tutorials?
+ - Do you have problems to running a tutorial?
- - A tutorial is not completed, or a step is not clear?
+ - Is a tutorial not complete or a step is not clear?
- - Do you have a particular argument not
+ - Would you like to have a tutorial on a particular topic?

  If so, do not hesitate to contact us!
 Subscribe to our [mailinglist](http://lists.mech.kuleuven.be/mailman/listinfo/microblx)!